 #2 Renko Requires More Monitoring

 Because Renko is sensitive to volatility, and because it ignores time altogether, you have to sit on it more.
 That is to say; you’ll need to be ready to take action on a new signal at any time.
-In forex, prices can change rapidly.
+In the market, prices can change rapidly.
 This means that Renko is most useful at more extended periods, such as 50 to 100 bricks.
 Conversely, then, Renko tends to be less helpful to day-traders because the chart may produce too many signals.

 Renko Automation with MT4

 Through Renko chart programming and backtesting, you can find the ideal Renko period for the currency pairs you trade.
 What’s more, because this Renko MT4 system is automated, you can remove human emotion from the equation altogether.
 Your Renko MetaTrader 4 system can then make trades for you while you sleep.

 The system, through Renko chart programming, will take signals from the chart without your intervention.
 Indeed, Renko can be a vital component of any automated trading system since it removes the noise that plagues time-based charts.
 Such a system is compelling compared to other methods because it eliminates the temptation to over-trade and because it follows the trend no matter what.